INF2023AI-Python/NoNameNoGame/README.md

 ### Frogger

+Cross the street without touching the cars and use the logs to cross the water.
 How to Play:
 + Use the Joystick to move the rectangle around
 + It is like you would expect it - top = up, bottom = down, left=left, right=right

 ### Racing Game

+Small racing game to improve your own racing skills.
+Race against the clock and beat your time or that of your friend.
+In the future, the previous lap and the fastest lap will also be displayed and who knows, several tracks offer even more opportunities to improve.
 How to Play:
++ Use the joystick to move the car left or right
++ Press the green button to move forward
++ Press the blue button next to the green button to move backward
++ Press the top blue button to reset the car

 ### Chess